sublime-music/sublime-music/docs/adapter-api.rst

 server, data on the local filesystem, or even an entirely different service.

 This document is designed to help you understand the Adapter API so that you can create your own custom adapters.
+This document is best read in conjunction with the :class:`sublime.adapters.Adapter` documentation.
+This document is meant as a guide to tell you a general order in which to implement things.

 Terms
 =====